 I took a deep breath.
 I wanted to recount to her all the emotional pain this whole thing had already caused me.
 I wanted to defend myself— tell her how breastfeeding was always excruciating and complicated by my health issues, and how difficult the decision was to stop.
 But I replied simply, all the cheer from my voice, well, his formula is actually soy free.

 And that was only one of many encounters.
-I got some questions you wouldn’t believe like, Are you breastfeeding?
-Because you look way too small to be breastfeeding.
 The questions came from men, women, doctors, strangers at the checkout counter.
 Nobody ever asked if my baby’s Daddy was around or if we properly used a carseat (I’m not at all saying that strangers ought to ask these questions!) but they were sure to check up on whether or not I was breastfeeding.

 And I know I’m not the only one who has been berated about my infant’s eating habits.
 On the other side of things there are the women who get criticized for breastfeeding.
 They breastfeed “too long.”
 Or “too often.”
 They’re accused of “spoiling” their children.
 It makes me wonder, who decided it was okay to say these things?
 We can’t talk about religion or politics with friends but it’s okay to interrogate, without any decorum or delicacy, about breastfeeding?!